lutoma/xelix/docs/compiling.md

 ## Compiling

-In addition to the toolchain, the [NASM](https://www.nasm.us/) assembler also needs to be installed.
+In addition to the toolchain, the [NASM](https://www.nasm.us/) assembler is also required.
+Since no Xelix-specific patches are needed, you can just use the one from your distribution's package sources (Arch Linux: `pacman -S nasm`, Debian/Ubuntun: `Apt install nasm`).

 Once you have that in place, you can compile Xelix using: